panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#4.md

 ***

-**Aim** - Design the spatial relation functions for the View Module.
+**Aim** - Design the spatial relationship functions for the View Module.

 **Things, I have done this week**

 * Worked on available code of spatial queries in Cartaro.

   * /supporting_module/postgis/views/postgis_views_handler_filter_geometry.inc
   * /supporting_module/postgis/postgis.test